-The Council supports alternatives to reduce the need for additional solar energy projects in the relatively undisturbed habitats in the Mojave Desert.
+The Council supports alternatives to reduce the need for additional solar energy projects in relatively undisturbed habitats in the Mojave Desert.
 One such alternative is rooftop solar.
 The owners of large buildings should install solar panels on their roofs, and sell the power they generate back to utilities for distribution into the power grid.
 This approach puts the generation of electricity where the demand is greatest, in populated areas.
-It may also reduce transmission costs; the number of affected resources that are analyzed under the National Environmental Policy Act (NEPA) and other environmental laws; mitigation costs for direct, indirect, and cumulative impacts; monitoring and adaptive management costs; and habitat restoration costs following decommissioning.
-The Draft EIS should include an analysis of where the energy generated by this Project will be sent/used, and how the need for energy in those targeted areas may be satisfied by rooftop solar.
-We request that at least one viable alternative be analyzed in the Draft EIS where electricity generation via solar energy is located much closer to the areas where the energy use has the greatest demand, including generation in urban/suburban areas (i.e., "rooftop solar").
+It may also reduce transmission costs; the number of affected resources that must be analyzed under the National Environmental Policy Act (NEPA) and other environmental laws; mitigation costs for direct, indirect, and cumulative impacts; monitoring and adaptive management costs; and habitat restoration costs following decommissioning.
+The Draft EIS should include an analysis of where the energy generated by this Project would be sent, and how the needs for energy in those targeted areas may be satisfied by rooftop solar.
+We request that at least one viable alternative be analyzed in the Draft EIS where electricity generation via solar energy is located much closer to the areas where the energy use has the greatest demand, including urban/suburban areas (i.e., "rooftop solar").

-In addition, BLM should include another viable alternative of locating solar projects on bladed or highly degraded tracts of land (e.g., abandoned agricultural fields).
-Such an alternative would not result in the destruction of desert habitats and mitigation for the lost functions and values of these habitats.
-These losses and mitigation are costly from an economic, environmental, and social perspective.
+In addition, BLM should include another viable alternative of locating solar projects on bladed or highly degraded tracts of land (e.g., abandoned agricultural fields) rather than destroying desert habitats and attempting to mitigate for the lost functions and values of these habitats, which is costly from an economic, environmental, and social perspective.
 To support the development of these additional alternatives, we note that a federal appellate court has previously ruled that in its EIS the BLM must evaluate a reasonable range of alternatives to the project including other sites and must give adequate consideration to the public's needs and objectives in balancing ecological protection with the purpose of the proposed project, along with adequately addressing the proposed project's impacts on the desert's sensitive ecological system (National Parks & Conservation Association v.
 Bureau of Land Management, Ninth Cir.
 Dkt Nos.
 05-56814 et seq.
 (11/10/09).

 The Draft EIS should consider the monitoring results of recently developed solar projects where soils have been bladed versus those facilities where the vegetation has been mowed or crushed and allowed to revegetate the area.
-In the latter case, it may be appropriate to allow tortoises to enter into the facilities and re-establish residency (i.e., repatriate) under the solar panels as vegetation recolonizes the area.
-This could be an option for the currently described Project alternative in the NOI.
-It should be designed/implemented as a scientific experiment to add to the limited data on this approach to determine the extent of effects on Mojave desert tortoise populations and movements/connectivity between populations, which is an important issue for this species.
+In the latter case, it may be appropriate to allow tortoises to enter into the facilities and re-establish residency under the solar panels (i.e., repatriate) as vegetation recolonizes the area.
+This could be an option to the currently described Project alternative in the NOI.
+It should be designed/implemented as a scientific experiment to add to the limited data on this approach to determine the extent of effects on Mojave desert tortoise populations and movements/connectivity between populations, which is an important issue for this proposed Project.